Jadyn Lucas pleads no contest in Barnesville hazing incident

 The incident–after a Barnesville football game–involved the restraining and terrorizing of the younger football player.

-Don Tenant, Lucas’s defense attorney told the court that he will explain the no intentional contact order.
+Don Tenant, Lucas’s defense attorney told the court that he will explain the no intentional contact order to Lucas.

 I’ll explain to my client what that means with respect to walking in, for example a grocery store, and seeing the victim there and what action to take in those situations.
 I don’t believe there’s been contact.